MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/log-collector-advanced-management.md

 [!INCLUDE [Banner for top of topics](includes/banner.md)]

-This article provides information about the following advanced configuration options for Cloud App Security Cloud Discovery log collectors:
+This article provides information about the following advanced configuration options for Defender for Cloud Apps Cloud Discovery log collectors:

 - [Modify the log collector FTP configuration](#modify-the-log-collector-ftp-configuration)
 - [Enable the log collector behind a proxy](#enable-the-log-collector-behind-a-proxy)